 - the minimum monthly payments

+Circle the debt that’s the most emotionally or psychologically annoying.
 This doesn’t necessarily have to be the debt that has the highest interest rate, the highest monthly payment, or the highest balance.
-Focus on the debt that bothers you the most - the one that keeps you awake at night.
+Focus on the debt that bothers you the most, the one that keeps you awake at night.

 Remember, this doesn’t have to make logical sense.
 We’re looking for the debt that irks you.
 Circle this one and make a note of it.